How should I dress?

 "I would just die if they made me stand up and say something." - We can assure you that we won’t embarrass you in this or any other way.
 We want you to feel as comfortable as possible and at home with us.
 Time at church should be an enjoyable and uplifting experience.
 We promise to do all we can so you can learn about your Savior.

 "I know my child is going to be too noisy." - Our congregation is much like a family with infants and kids and teens and adults and elderly.
 It is not unusual to hear the cry of a baby mixed in with the sound of hymns or readings.
 If, however, at any time you feel the need, we have a small cry room in the back of the church, where you can bring your child.
 Also, if you have a little one who needs a change, diaper-changing stations can be found in both men's and ladies' restrooms directly across from the main entryway.
-We also have activity bags for children ages 5 and under for use during the worship service.

 "I'm afraid I'll say or do something wrong." - You are not alone!
 All of us, at some time, have felt this way in a new situation.
 We hope you'll see that the people of Cross of Christ are ordinary people like yourself.
 We want to accept you as you are and help you become what Christ wants you to be.
 We do not want to throw cold water on that with a critical spirit.